-Sensory loss affects not only the ability to see or hear but impacts negatively on daily living activities and mental health.
+Sensory loss affects not only the ability to see or hear but impacts on other senses such as taste or touch.
+This can negatively impact daily living activities and mental health.
 Social isolation as a result of sensory loss is the biggest challenge we are facing in our community.
 This affects not only the individual but also their partners, family, carers and friends.

 Leeds Sensory Services supports people in our community to remain as independent as possible.
 We offer access to appliances that help make the lives of people with sensory impairment easier, offering one to one support work, monthly socials, befriending, hearing loop and all of our activities are open to those with sensory loss.
 We can also offer regular contact via phone calls, texts or touch talk through our friendly Listening Line Volunteers.
 In addition we offer support for those caring for people with sensory loss via our Carers Support Groups.